Common Garden Terms and Phrases for Beginners

 Young tomato plants in black nursery pots on a brick floor.

 New gardeners are often confused by some of the terms and phrases used in gardening.
-Like any new hobby or occupation, gardening has its own set of vocabulary.
 Gardening terminology might sound like a foreign language at first.
+Gardening has its own set of vocabulary.

 If you're not sure what a certain garden term means, or are wondering about the difference between determinate and indeterminate tomatoes for instance, this glossary will help define those garden terms and phrases.